samax-dx/simple-commerce/README.md

   - CMD: `mvnw spring-boot:run`

-## Features
+## Features [✔️: Done, ⏳: In-progress, ❌: Not implemented]
 - Secure user registration and login system ✔️
-- Product listing with descriptions and images ⏳
+- Product listing with descriptions and images ✔️
-- Shopping cart functionality with add, remove, and update features ❌
+- Shopping cart functionality with add, remove, and update features ⏳
 - Order processing system with confirmation and tracking ❌
 - User account management for viewing order history and tracking orders ❌